 I am sticking with Phachara Khongwatmai 175/1 – with Bet365 – again this week.

 As always good luck

-Download Issue 7 iBook version of PGR's FREE digital magazine
+Download iBook version of issue 10 of PGR digital magazine

-The equipment and apparel sections bring you the latest offerings from TaylorMade, Mizuno, Macgregor, Evnroll and Stuburt.
+For those who are looking to buy new equipment and apparel for the summer, we bring you the latest offerings from Mizuno, Titleist, Evnroll and Stuburt.

 2015 Betting Guides Click Here